‘Roof knocking’: how Israel warns of airstrikes

 Do warnings work?

-Amnesty International's Philip Luther has condemned the knock on the roof tactic as dangerous and ineffective.
-"There is no way that firing a missile at a civilian home can constitute an effective ‘warning'.
-Amnesty International has documented cases of civilians killed or injured by such missiles in previous Israeli military operations on the Gaza Strip," Luther said.
+“There is no way that firing a missile at a civilian home can constitute an effective ‘warning’.”
+Luther said in a 2014 statement.
+“Amnesty International has documented cases of civilians killed or injured by such missiles in previous Israeli military operations on the Gaza Strip.”

 Why warn before an attack?